Ipswich serial murders: Steve Wright biography

 Steve Gerald James Wright was born in the Norfolk village of Erpingham in April 1958.
 Wright joined the Merchant Navy after leaving school.
 In 1978, he married and had a son soon afterwards; the couple later divorced.
-In 1987 he married another woman; they separated in 1988, and later divorced.
+In 1987 he married another woman; they separated in 1988, and also divorced.

 He worked as a dock worker, a steward on the QE2, a lorry driver, a barman, and, just prior to his arrest, a fork-lift truck driver.
 He became a father again with another lover in 1992.
 Wright built up large debts largely through gambling, and had recently been declared bankrupt.
 Wright had twice tried to commit suicide, firstly by carbon monoxide poisoning and then, in 2000, by an overdose of pills.

 Wright met his last girlfriend, Pamela Wright (the shared surname is a coincidence), in 2001 in Felixstowe, and they moved to the house in Ipswich together in 2004.
 Wright had always admitted that he had paid for sex, firstly whilst in the Merchant Navy, and continuously throughout his life.
 Investigations into other crimes Wright might have committed continue, including the possibility of an involvement in the Suzy Lamplugh disappearance.
 However Metropolitan Police have stated that this is not a strong line of enquiry.